U-Boot

 cfgblock reload - Reload Toradex config block from flash

-The command cfgblock create is responsible to re-create the config block.
-If you type the command in U-Boot, just follow the steps printed in your terminal, as you can see in the example below for Apalis iMX6Q.
+The cfgblock create command is used to (re)create the config block.
+When you run this command in U-Boot, follow the on-screen prompts, as shown in the example below for the Apalis iMX6Q:

 > cfgblock create